chenweixiang/chenweixiang.github.io/_posts/2015-12-10-linux-system-overview.md

 ### Directory Structure defined in FHS 3.0

-The following table is the directory structure of FHS 3.0.
-Refer to FHS 3.0 for more detail explanation and files contained in the directories.
+The following table is the directory structure defined in FHS 3.0.
+Refer to [FHS 3.0](http://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) for more detail explanations and the files contained in the directories.

 | Directory | Requirement | Description |
 | :-------- | :---------: | :---------- |